tomsWebConsulting/twcsl/Block/Calendar/Calendar Block All Day Time Hide/README.md

         * Use this option if you want to have this effect on only one Page.

-        * Add the following code to Page Settings > Advanced > Page Header Code Injection for the page.
+        * Add the following code to Page Settings > Advanced > Page Header Code Injection for the Page.

           ```html
           <!-- begin TWC Calendar Block All Day Time Hide -->